Version 1.9 ©Alex Fung, August 2020.

 Later in the game, the AIs may chase you up to the 3/F NW Room.
 Yet they are not capable of walking on the beam.
 So you just have to stand on the beam, open the door and watch them go away.

-While you are here, note that from the Transept below, you can use Rope Arrow at this beam and climb up to the safety here.
-Moreover, reader MSB pointed out that the rope will dangle all the way to 1/F (if the rope is stick near the center, not on the North side or South side, of the beam).
+While you are here, note that from the West Ledge below, you can use Rope Arrow at this beam and climb up to the safety here.
+Moreover, reader MSB pointed out that the rope would dangle all the way down to 1/F (if the rope is stick near the center, not on the North side or South side, of the beam).
 Therefore, you can use this method to climb up from the Main Hall.
-This method become useful later in the game when the stairwell on the North West corner becomes too dangerous to use.
+This method become useful later in the game when the Stairwell on the Northwest corner becomes too dangerous to use.